Carpet installation cost estimate

 - Post-cleaning: Applied to carpets during carpet installation or after carpet cleaning.

-Both mill-applied and post-cleaning offer protection against oil-based stains and water-based stains.
+After putting it to the test, both mill-applied and post-cleaning offer protection against oil-based stains and water-based stains.
 How both these stain-resistant treatments work is by:

 - Adding a protective layer to the outside of the carpet fibers makes it difficult for stains to stick to them.